bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 You can still manage every `MANAGED` server directly through its own Web UI.
 Creation of new **Instance Groups** is restricted to the `CENTRAL` Web UI though.
 !!!

-**BDeploy**'s `CENTRAL` mode is built in a way that attached `MANAGED` servers can have an alternate URL, allowing it to manage servers which are known under a different name in the local network (e.g. VPN/NAT, alternate DNS, etc.).
+**BDeploy**'s `CENTRAL` mode is built in a way that attached `MANAGED` servers can have an alternate URL, making it possible to manage servers which are known under different names in the local network (e.g. VPN/NAT, alternate DNS, etc.).

 !!!info Note
 See [Central/Managed Specific Configuration](/user/central/#centralmanaged-specific-configuration) for more details.